• HOME

 Alison Pipitone

-Alison Pipitone has enjoyed an incredibly loyal following throughout her 22 years in the WNY rock/indie music scene.
-Under her belt: Nine albums, thousands of performances across the U.S., hundreds of print and radio interviews, scores of TV appearances…in other words, a storied career in music.
-Pat Shaughnessy on
+The new song by Alison Pipitone Alison Pipitone has enjoyed an incredibly loyal following throughout her 22 years in the WNY rock/indie music scene.
+Under her belt: Nine albums, thousands of performances across the U.S., Read more

 The new song by Alison Pipitone